nicholas-fieschko/trans-housing/README.md

 Had problem with git fetch and merge, here's for experiment.
 So the contents in Sublime Text changes whenever git checkout into a different branch, cool!

+I'll use the README.md as a note to keep track of the progress Still have trouble when trying to pull down Nick's latest branch with this command: git pull origin sign-on-log-in Returns the error message: fatal: Couldn't find remote ref sign-on-log-in Googled several posts but got nothing useful so far.